 Second, we are bound by God to bear each other’s burdens, which includes the burden of fear.
 The fears of the day are many, and they’re real, and the things people are fearing might actually come true.
 People are going to die, houses are going to be foreclosed, and some civil liberties may be gone forever, and some in our churches will be more affected by one or two of these than others.
-So whatever our individual fears are, we must avoid assuming we are right to harbor our own fears as realistic, while others are stupid to harbor their fears.
+So whatever our individual fears are, we must avoid assuming we are right to harbor our own fears, while others are stupid to harbor their fears.

 Finally, we must remember that our point of unity is in Christ alone, and our ultimate citizenship is in the heavenly city, complete with large assemblies, holy kisses, and joy of joys, there’s not a mask or bottle of sanitizer anywhere to be found.
 We must steadfastly refuse to allow the crisis of the day to divide the church of Christ, and that has to mean something more than “I won’t divide the church if the church just does it my way.”
 Christ is not divided, and the church ultimately must not be either.
 We may remain united in Christ while in disagreement on a virus, but that depends on where one’s primary loyalties lie, because let’s face it, in the conflict surrounding a life or death situation, we can easily feel like the other side is literally going to kill us.
 Part of loving our brother is assuming he’s not trying to destroy me.
 Another part is loving him in such a way that he knows I’m not trying to kill him.
 In any case, one cannot love Christ and hate a brother (1 John 4:20).